evkx/evkx.github.io/content/technology/battery/cellchemistry/_index.md

 The design and materials used for the current collector can have a significant impact on the performance and durability of the battery cell.
 For example, a current collector with a high conductivity and low resistance can help to improve the efficiency of the battery cell, while a current collector that is prone to corrosion can reduce the lifespan of the cell.

+## EV Battery explained with food

+In the below video the Battery Scientist & Engineer [Jill Pestana](https://www.linkedin.com/in/jillpestana/) from the YouTube channel [Across the Nanoverse](https://www.youtube.com/@AcrosstheNanoverse) explains the different battery parts with food.

+{{< youtube yyp-GydAHfM >}}

 Continue to [cell housing](../cell/) or go back to the [article overview](../).